 BWH/MGH Ambulatory Health Center Foxborough.
 This facility is 28 miles drive from BWH/Childrens Hospital.

 At the Brigham and Women’s Hospital (BWH) and Brigham and Women’s Faulkner Hospital (BWFH), the fellows have independent admitting and surgical privileges.
 They do not have these privileges Boston Children’s Hospital (BCH).

 Our fellowship’s policy is that for the first 3 months all surgical cases are done with a faculty member.
 Following that period, each fellow is reviewed and approved for independent privileges by the faculty.
-Once a fellow has received approval, he/she is able to act as an independent surgeon with the attending involved at the fellow’s discretion.
+Once a fellow has received approval, they are able to act as an independent surgeon with the attending involved at the fellow’s discretion.

 Fellows also have independent admitting and surgical privileges while at MGH.